tkiat/my-writings-public/blog/software-dev/web/node-run-npm-locally.md

 $ npm -g purescript spago
 ```

-However, this can be troublesome because a globally installed package in your machine might not be the same as another when you hand over the project to him as it might not be compatible with the project dependencies.
+However, this can be troublesome because a globally installed package in your machine might not be the same as another developer.
+The mismatch can impede the development process.

-It is therefore advisable to install all packages locally in the project.
-This will update package.json and another person who clones your project can install compatible versions from that package.json.
-To install locally, fun
+It is therefore advisable to install all packages locally in the project for the reproducible sake.
+To install locally, execute

-so we need to install locally to the project

 ```bash
 $ npm install --save-dev purescript spago